kwesthaus/ez-sniff/README.md

-# ezpass-sniff
+# ez-sniff
-Internship project with Kudu Dynamics - demodulate and dissect EZPass toll packets
+Demodulate and dissect RF packets from toll booth transponders in the E-ZPass network